zero-sum-games/counterplay/README.md

 ### Progression

-In-progress...
+- Environmental Manipulation
+    - Each unit has the ability to manipulate certain tiles into a secondary form of sorts, which is dependent upon the unit's elemental state.
+For example:
+        - Grass = Lake -> Ice
+        - Water = Mountain -> Mountain Pass
+        - Fire = Forest -> Ash
+    - The changes persist throughout the match and offer interesting strategic gameplay ideas for the players in the later parts of matches.

 ## Acknowledgements

-Thank you to the professor, Tyler Coleman, for teaching an informative and thought-provoking class, especially while having to juggle everything in midst of the COVID-19 pandemic.
+Thank you to our professor, Tyler Coleman, for teaching an informative and thought-provoking class, especially while having to juggle everything in midst of the COVID-19 pandemic.